yottatsa/ownopenidserver/README.md

 What to include on your website page
 ------------------------------------

-Suppose you're teh owner of domain example.com and you want to authenticate yourself in this role.
+Suppose you're the owner of domain example.com and you want to authenticate yourself in this role.
 Assume also, that you have successfully launched *ownopenidserver* at http://id.example.com (by the way, there is nothing wrong to place your provider not on a subdomain, but on another address in the same